adioshun/gitBook_Deeplearning/optimization.md

-[^1]: Hinton et al.,"A Fast Learning Algorithm for Deep Belief Nets", 2006
-[^2]: X.Glorot and Y.Bengio, "understanding the difficulty of training deep feedforward neural networks", 2010
-[^3]: K.He, "Delving Deep into Rectifiers:Surpassing Human-Level Performance on ImageNet Classification", 2015
-[^4]: Srivastava et al., "A Simple way to Prevent Neural Networks from Overfitting", 2014
+[1]: Srivastava et al., "A Simple way to Prevent Neural Networks from Overfitting", 2014

 ---
 * [An overview of gradient descent optimization algorithms](http://sebastianruder.com/optimizing-gradient-descent/)